Back to the Beginning: Notable absences

 Judas Priest were invited to participate, but were unavailable as they were scheduled to be opening for Scorpions' 60th anniversary concert in Hanover, Germany, the same night.
 They released a cover of Black Sabbath's "War Pigs" the week of the show to honour the band.
 Robert Plant was invited to attend by Tony Iommi, but declined.
 Alex Lifeson and Geddy Lee of Rush were originally supposed to perform, but had to back out after "other things came up".
 Wolfgang Van Halen was originally advertised for the event, but pulled out as his band Mammoth were opening for Creed in the United States, and the travel would not have been logistically possible.
 The surviving members of Soundgarden (Matt Cameron, Ben Shepherd, and Kim Thayil) were advertised for the concert, but did not appear due to scheduling conflicts.
 Jonathan Davis was also advertised as a performer, but only appeared in a prerecorded video tribute.
 Mötley Crüe could not perform due to "health issues within the band."
 Megadeth was not invited to the event despite expressing interest.
+The Pretty Reckless were invited, but could not fit their schedule in-between dates opening for AC/DC in London.
 Sharon Osbourne removed an unnamed band from the show after they demanded payment for appearing, and vowed to reveal their identity after the event concluded.
+On a podcast with Jamie Kennedy, Jack Osbourne did not reveal the band's name and refuted speculated artists like Wolfgang Van Halen and Mötley Crüe, but did mention that they toured with Ozzy.